DoctorBlue/Zelda-Kata/engine-detail.md

 # The Legend of Zelda Counter Engine Details
 Below is a detailed description of how the counters work in Zelda on the NES.
 It can be used as a reference when attempting the Kata.

+## Resources
-A lot more detail is available about the engine (and all of Zelda in general) up on [RedCandle.us Technical Information - Forced Drops](http://redcandle.us/Legend_of_Zelda/Technical_Information#Forced_drops).
+- A lot more detail is available about the engine (and all of Zelda in general) up on [RedCandle.us Technical Information - Forced Drops](http://redcandle.us/Legend_of_Zelda/Technical_Information#Forced_drops).
+- A breakdown of a former world record speedrun that digs into many mechanics of the game (including counters) can be viewed on YouTube: [The Legend of Zelda World Record Speedrun Explained, by Bismuth](https://www.youtube.com/watch?v=ACuk2TXoNhc)

 ## The Global Counter
 - Cycles from 0-9